cs-tungthanh/doc-learn-everything/AWS/AWS - Database.md

 - **Redshift** is specifically designed to work with columnar data.
 - When run analytical queries, Redshift only needs to retrieve the relevant columns, reducing data scanned + speed up processing.

+- The cost using in Redshift are based on computing nodes (2 types of node) (at hourly rate)
+	- On-demand Node (expensive)
+	- Reserved Node (less expensive - billed at discounted hourly rates)
 # 4.2.
 Questions
 - Prepare for disaster recovery plan
 	- Enable automated snapshots then configure your Redshift cluster to automatically copy snapshot to another AWS Region